MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 - Stop.
 Displays the warning message and stops executing the command.

-NOTE: The WarningAction parameter does not override the value of the
+> [!NOTE] The WarningAction parameter does not override the value of the
-$WarningAction preference variable when the parameter is used in a command to run a script or function.
+> $WarningAction preference variable when the parameter is used in a command to
+> run a script or function.

 -WarningVariable [+]<variable-name>